-Prerequisites: IS 153 or IS 187 with a minimum grade of "C", or MTH 160A or MTH 160B or MTH 160C, and MTH 170 or MTH 185 with a minimum grade of "C" or satisfactory score on placement test, and Reading Proficiency.
+Prerequisites: IS 153 or IS 187 with a minimum grade of 'C', or MTH 160A or MTH 160B or MTH 160C, and MTH 170 or MTH 185 with a minimum grade of 'C' or satisfactory score on placement test, and Reading Proficiency.

 IS 257.
-Advanced Database Design.
+Big Data Analytics.
 3 Credit Hours.

-This course is a continuation of the database design course covering implementation concepts such as n-tier architectures, middleware, SQL functionality, distributed databases, data warehousing and cloud computing.
-The course focusses on application of both theory and practice.
-Additional lab time may be required.
+Big Data Analytics is a continuation of the database design course covering implementation concepts such as n-tier architectures, middleware, SQL and JSON functionality, distributed databases, data warehousing and the Big Data platforms Hadoop and MongoDB.
+The course focuses on application of both theory and practice.